jeremiahsnapp/dev-lxc/README.md

 [chef.lxc](chef.lxc) to both frontends using a round-robin policy.

 The config file is very customizable.
-You can add or remove mounts, packages or servers, change ip addresses, change server names, change the base_platform and more.
+You can add or remove mounts, packages or servers, change ip addresses, change server names, change the platform_container and more.

 The `mounts` list describes what directories get mounted from the Vagrant VM platform into each container.
 You need to make sure that you configure the mount entries to be